home-assistant/home-assistant.io/source/_integrations/datadog.markdown

 You need to have a Datadog agent installed in a network accessible by Home Assistant.

-In the [Datadog Agent configuration](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config_template.yaml#L2203-L2207), you must enable [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/) non local traffic to allow StatsD data collection from outside `localhost`.
+In the [Datadog Agent configuration](https://github.com/DataDog/datadog-agent/blob/main/pkg/config/config_template.yaml#L2203-L2207), you must enable [DogStatsD](https://docs.datadoghq.com/developers/dogstatsd/) non-local traffic to allow StatsD data collection from outside `localhost`.

 ## Configuration